 - Tell someone you are doing the hike (and remember to let them know you’re back safe)

 - Take enough food and water for the hike (there’s no-one to steal food from haha!)

 Where to stay if you are hiking Ben Nevis?

 The start of the Mountain Path route is located in the town of Fort William.
 And you’ll find plenty of options for places to stay.
-But be sure to book in advance, Ben Nevis walk is popular so places can book up (especially in peak season).
+But be sure to book in advance, Ben Nevis walk is popular destinations for people doing road trips in Scotland so places can book up (especially in peak season).